 Restaurants at Sok Kwu Wan

 Although Sok Kwu Wan’s main street is filled with restaurants, the variety is mostly limited to local seafood.
-Don’t get me wrong, when we crave some fish and rice, or crab and noodles, we always head to Sok Kwu Wan.
+Don’t get me wrong, when we crave some fish and rice, or crab and noodles, we make sure to head to Sok Kwu Wan!

 Restaurants on Mo Tat Wan

 Mo Tat Wan has only one restaurant called The Bay.
 Fortunately, it serves pretty good food and their helpings are fairly generous.